BBowenDev/ZH-EN-mmt/README.md

 git clone https://github.com/BraedenLB/ZH-EN-mmt.git
 ```

+### Preparation
+The `prepare.sh` script installs necessary packages and downloads necessary files.
+The script contains a number of arguments:
+* `-p` | to download pre-extracted visual features and BPE codes
+* `-n` | to download the raw VaTeX dataset to create a new model and BPE codes

 ## Using a Pretrained Model
 By default, this model functions on pretrained VaTeX video features and preprocessed caption data.
 Using the `-p` flag in the [`prepare.sh`](prepare.sh) script will format the model to utilize pretrained features and preprocessed dictionaries.
 Depending on shell permissions, the script may need to be elevated with `chmod 755`.